x684867/nemesis_server/src/nodejs/deps/npm/README.md

 npm does, you should try using one of npm's dependencies rather than using npm itself, if possible.

-Eventually, npm will be just a thin cli wrapper around the modules that it depends on, but for now, there are some things that you must use npm itself to do.
+Eventually, npm will be just a thin cli wrapper around the packages that it depends on, but for now, there are some things that you must use npm itself to do.